MorrisSimons/ai_captcha_solver_model/README.md

   - to edit combination and len on guess line 30 for guess in itertools.product(string.ascii_lowercase + string.digits, repeat=5):
   - to edit name on file line 28 hash_value = file.split(".png")[0][4:] look up for example on filename

-Run relabel all captchas to get only answer and remove the old hash value
+Run relabel_all_captchas to get only answer and remove the old hash value
+  - files names need to be only the answer

 ## Traning data
 - open config